WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/1.6/Scratch Work.md

 $\begin{align} &p_{1} \\ &\dots \\ &p_{n} \\ \hline &q \rightarrow r \end{align}$
 [Valid Argument?]

-Given that the above is a valid argument, we can safely assume that $q$ and $r$ are always true.
+Given that the first argument is a valid argument, we know that all of the premises, including $q$ and $r$, are always true.
 In order for our second argument to fail, $q \rightarrow r$ has to evaluate to be false; this is only possible if $q$ is true and $r$ is false.
+That being said, there are only two possibilities: if q is false then $q \rightarrow r$ will always evaluate to be true and if q is true then r must also be true for $q \rightarrow r$ to evaluate to true.
+Since we know the original argument was valid, having $p_{1}$, $p_{2}$, etc. AND q all true would force r to be true.
+So "if q, then r" is true in this case too.

 ---
 ### 3. UNSURE HOW TO DO